-5. Programming A Rolling Code System
+Programming A Rolling Code

-At the garage door opener motor (in the garage), locate the "Learn" or "Training" button.

-This can usually be found where the hanging antenna wire is attached to the garage door opener motor (it is NOT the button normally used to open and close the door).
+For programming garage door openers that were manufactured after 1995.
+These garage door openers can be identified by the "LEARN" or "TRAIN" button located where the hanging antenna is attached to the garage door opener.
+It is NOT the button that is normally used to open and close the door.
+The name and color of the button may vary by manufacturer.

-Garage Door Opener Training Button
+Training The Garage Door Opener